Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

 **Key Concept**:
 - Contracts specify **roles** (buyer, seller, trader) that need to be filled
+- Each role defines `expectedRoleInputs` (optional) specifying what inputs are expected
 - Contracts define **revenue flows** and **quality metrics** as functions of:
+  - Input parameters (actual values provided by roles)
   - External signals (prices, frequency, AGC setpoints)
   - Telemetry (meter readings, charge data records)
 - Contracts are **confirmed** when all roles are filled and input connections established
+- **EnergyContract** can slot into `offerAttributes` directly (in addition to being referenced by EnergyOffer)

 **Shell (Minimal)**:
 ```json